albertsundjaja/dapp_flight_surety/README.md

 1. run `ganache`. by default, the server will assume ganache is running on `port 8545`

-2. change the first airline address inside `2_deploy_contracts.js` to your first desired airline address (if you are using ganache, pick the first account)
+2. change the first airline address inside `2_deploy_contracts.js` to your first desired airline address (if you are using ganache, pick the second account)

 3. deploy into ganache